Get ready to learn my secret trick for how to putt with Tiger Woods like focus!

 FIRST LOOK - SET UP TO THE PUTT

-When I first approach the ball to get set up to make my putt, I set the putter down on my intended line and get my intial look at the target.
+When I first approach the ball to get set up to make my putt, I set the putter down on my intended line and get my initial look at the target.
 I don't want to try and get too locked in on the details just yet because the first setup needs room for correction.
 I shuffle my feet slightly, adjust the putter head alignment, etc. during this phase of the setup.
 Again, I'm just trying to get my initial direction here.

 SECOND LOOK - NARROWING IN

 Now that I am settled in, I make micro adjustments as needed.
 My targeting process is getting narrower.
-As I look up the second time, the area I am focusing on becomes smaller as my setup routine gets more exacting.
+As I look up the second time, the area I am focusing on becomes smaller as my putting setup routine gets more exacting.

 FINAL LOOK - THE CRITICAL KEY